 Like many observers, I have read or listened to Dr. Martin Luther King Jr’s “I’ve Been to the Mountaintop” speech enough to conclude that when he delivered that address on April 3, 1968, he sensed that the end of his life was near.

-Yes, today is the federal holiday where we celebrate King’s life, but it was his death at the far too young age of 39 that propelled him from “Negro agitator” in the minds of his enemies, to now having his words parsed for the political whims of those very enemies who despised him–and their ideological descendants who praise him one moment, only to work to destroy what he stood for the next.
+Yes, today we celebrate King’s birth, but it was his death at the far too young age of 39 that propelled him from “Negro agitator” in the minds of his enemies, to now having his words parsed for the political whims of those very enemies who despised him–and their ideological descendants who praise him one moment, only to work to destroy what he stood for the next.

 Even reading his words after pasting them into the body of this essay chokes me up and compels me to give a moment of pause in deference to a life that ended far too soon.
 King, only 39 years old at the time of his death, left a wife a four small children to mourn his passing, as shown below.

 Now, “why” Dr. King was assassinated has always fascinated me far more than the rote recitation of “who” the justice system says killed him; James Earl Ray, much like President John F. Kennedy’s assassin Lee Harvey Oswald, was branded a “lone gunman” and sentenced to 99 years in prison for allegedly killing King.

 Lest we forget, however, who FBI Director J. Edgar Hoover was, and what his Counter Intelligence Program (COINTELPRO) was, and how it was designed to infiltrate and disrupt Black civil rights organizations.